krymeer/sw/lista9/readme.md

 Storing the value `XXXXX` in the outREG, which will be printed then on the standard output.

 #### The controller
-When reading a file is done, the most important entity in the system -- the controller -- has to deal with instructions stored in the RAM.
+When the file reading is done, the most important entity in the system -- the controller -- has to deal with instructions stored in the RAM.
 To be more precise, it goes like this:
 1. Call the PC so as to get a currently pointed address;
 2. Start a transmission with the RAM;
 3. Send the RAM an address of the word that you want to get;